astoria-life/soon/about.md

 We have the technology to grow anything anywhere.
 We need to capitalize on this.

-We must lower the bar for entry to produce food and distribute it to the community.
+We must lower the barrier for entry to produce food and distribute it to the community.

 Everyone should be producing at least some food.